anafisa/C-module/README.md

-# C-modules
+# ProbStat Module

-C modules for Python extension
+* ProbStat is the main helper for students in Probability & Statistics